 Logging

 The application uses log4net for logging.
 The web.config file contains a path for the log file on the server.
-Make sure the path is to a valid location.
+Make sure the path is set to a valid location.

 Database Connection String

 There is connection string information located in two places in the solution.
 The main location is in the web.config.
 This is used by the application at runtime.